IBM/aspera-cli/docs/README.erb.md

 #### Shell parsing for Unix-like systems: Linux, macOS, AIX

+Linux command line parsing is easy: It is fully documented in the shell's documentation.

 On Unix-like environments, this is typically a POSIX shell (bash, zsh, ksh, sh).
 In this environment the shell parses the command line, possibly replacing variables, etc... see [bash shell operation](https://www.gnu.org/software/bash/manual/bash.html#Shell-Operation).